London’s First Devilish Diableries Exhibit (since 1860) In time for Halloween 2019

 What is a Diablerie?

-Between them Brian, Denis and Paula they have found all but two of the Diableries cards in existence and have brought them to the 21st century to be viewed through a modern day stereoscope, designed by Brian May, that he has named an Owl.
-The three authors present you with their extraordinary set of stereo cards (originally published in the 1860s) which they have collected over the years, and by looking through the stereoscope, supplied with the book, you will be mesmerised as the images are brought to life in 3D form.
+Between them Brian, Denis and Paula have now discovered all 182 of the Diableries cards in existence and have brought them to the 21st century to be viewed through a modern day stereoscope, designed by Brian May, that he named an Owl.
+The three authors present the world with their extraordinary full set of Diablerie stereo cards (originally published from the 1860s to the 1890s) which they have collected and studied over the years.
+By looking through the stereoscope, supplied with the book, you will be transported to an underworld of devils, satyrs and skeletons, rich in imagery and storytelling.